-It was notoriously difficult to develop for the PlayStation 3 because of its CPU, and though this was apparently the case on purpose so developers would be challenged to push its limits, that didn't make it a good thing.
-Sony used the RSX 'Reality Synthesizer' capable of 400 gigaflops (0.4 teraflops) for the PlayStation 3's GPU and a custom eight-core Cell Broadband Engine for the CPU, which also carried some of the graphics-related work that the console performed.
+It was notoriously difficult to develop for the PS3 because of its CPU, and though this was apparently the case on purpose so developers would be challenged to push its limits, that didn't make it a good thing.
+Sony used the RSX "Reality Synthesizer" capable of 400 gigaflops (0.4 teraflops) for the PS3's GPU and a custom eight-core Cell Broadband Engine for the CPU, which also carried some of the graphics-related work that the console performed.
 This architecture was completely different from the PS2 and required a significantly greater amount of effort to develop for.

-Sony opted for a CPU and GPU that was much easier for developers to work with in the PlayStation 4 — a custom AMD Jaguar CPU and an AMD-based graphics card used in Radeon processors.
-The same strategy looks to be in place for the PlayStation 5.
+Sony opted for a CPU and GPU that was much easier for developers to work with in the PS4 — a custom AMD Jaguar CPU and an AMD-based graphics card used in Radeon processors.

-What graphics card does the PlayStation 4 Pro use in comparison?
+What graphics card does the PS4 Pro use in comparison?

 To make a complicated question and answer simple, a teraflop dictates how fast a graphics processor is.
 The more teraflops a console's GPU has, the quicker it can perform operations and translate that to the graphics you see on your screen.

-PlayStation's Mark Cerny, the architect of the PlayStation 4 and upcoming PlayStation 5, said that the PS5 would support 8K resolution and ray tracing in an interview that gave us our first details on the mysterious machine, but that may not mean much of anything if you don't already know what those are.
+PlayStation's Mark Cerny, the architect of the PS4 and upcoming PS5, said that the PS5 would support 8K resolution and ray tracing in an interview that gave us our first details on the mysterious machine, but that may not mean much of anything if you don't already know what those are.

 8K resolution refers to a game's visual details and sharpness of an image.
 It is four times the resolution of a 4K image, and 16 times that of a 1080p image.
 8K images are capable of showing detail that otherwise would not be possible on a lower resolution.